 Online privacy was the top subject last year and it appears it’s the same for 2019.
 Last week, Facebook and Google delivered messages about their efforts to guard your privacy.
-See the New York Time article here.
+See the New York Times article about privacy issues.
 While we wait for these features to go live, here are steps you can take now to guard your internet privacy.

 What kind of online privacy are we talking about?
 Most of us are concerned with the data that Google and Facebook hold onto.
 They want privacy to mean that the data they hold is not sold to third parties.
 Regardless, for us users, it still means we have to trust Google as our data steward, and why should we?
 Certainly, the US government doesn’t think we should.
 They are after stronger laws to police violations and impose penalties.
 In April, Facebook said it expected to be fined up to $5 billion by the Federal Trade Commission for privacy violations.
 Then in May, Mr. Zuckerber’s college roommate, Chris Hughes, wrote an op-ed suggesting a separation of Instagram and Whatsapp from Facebook.
 The split would virtually eliminate privacy invasions, fake news and Russian trolls he said.

 If you look at competitors like Snapchat, Mr Hughes may be right.
 Snapchat invented the idea of disappearing photos, and when Facebook embraced the idea and tried to buy the company, but was rebuffed, Facebook responded by copying the idea and using it on Instagram.
 The Instagram Story feature is now used by over 500 million people daily, while Snapchat has under 200 million active daily users.

 ClickAway technicians often install these programs and set them up for clients but you can also do it yourself if you want.
 Here’s what we suggest you try:

 Web Browsing Protection